A Midsummer Night's Dream (1999 film)

 A Midsummer Night's Dream is a 1999 fantasy romantic comedy film written, produced, and directed by Michael Hoffman, based on the 1595 play of the same name by William Shakespeare.
 The ensemble cast features Kevin Kline as Bottom, Michelle Pfeiffer and Rupert Everett as Titania and Oberon, Stanley Tucci as Puck, and Calista Flockhart, Anna Friel, Christian Bale, and Dominic West as the four lovers.

+A Midsummer Night's Dream was released by Fox Searchlight Pictures on May 14, 1999 in the United States, and by 20th Century Fox on October 21, 1999 in Germany.
+The film received positive reviews from critics and grossed $16.1 million against an $11 million budget.

 Plot

 In 1890s Monte Athena, in the Kingdom of Italy, as Duke Theseus and Hippolyta's wedding banquet preparations are underway, young Hermia's father Egeus approaches him.
 He requests the Duke support his promise of his daughter's hand to Demetrius, at threat of her death if she does not comply.
 Theseus gives Hermia four days to choose to marry Demetrius, join a convent or die.

 As the lovers Lysander and Hermia are forbidden to marry, the pair make plans to flee to the forest to escape the arrangement.
 They confide in Hermia's friend Helena, who is in anguish over Demetrius because she is desperately in love with him after they had had an affair.

 Meanwhile, theater director Peter Quince assigns parts to his upcoming production based on the tragedy of Pyramus and Thisbe.
 After the townspeople make a mockery of actor Nick Bottom, the acting troupe decide to take rehearsals to the forest.

 Helena informs Demetrius of Hermia and Lysander's plan, then follows him into the woods like a lovesick puppy.
 He tries to disuade her, but she persists as her love is more of an obsession.
 Once in the forest, they wander into the fairy world, ruled by Oberon and Titania, King and Queen of the fairies.

 Oberon observes them and he and his servant sprite Puck cause mayhem using a potion made of a special flower.
 It, when applied to the eyes, makes the person fall in love with the first person they see.
 Oberon puts it on Titania's eyes.
 Puck uses the magic potion on Lysander while he sleeps, and Helena wakes him, fearing him dead.
 He suddenly forgets about Hermia, chasing Helena through the woods.